Brigita Krašovec

 Brigita Krašovec (born 20 January 2004) is a Slovenian rhythmic gymnast.
 On the national level, she is the 2025 Slovenian national champion, a three-time (2020, 2022, 2023) Slovenian all-around silver medalist and a two-time (2018, 2019) Slovenian Junior all-around champion.

 In addition to gymnastics, Krašovec has participated in competitive dance.
-She is the 2022 World champion in Modern solo dance.
-She won a silver medal at the 2018 World Show Dance Championships in Prague, Czech Republic and a silver medal at the 2021 World Modern & Contemporary Championships in Warsaw, Poland.
+She is the 2022 World champion in modern solo dance.
+She won a silver medal at the 2018 World Show Dance Championships in Prague, Czech Republic, and a silver medal at the 2021 World Modern & Contemporary Championships in Warsaw, Poland.

 Career

 Krašovec took up rhythmic gymnastics in 2010, following her older sister Barbara into the sport.
 Her favorite apparatus is the ball.

 Junior

-In 2018, she began competing as a junior.
+In 2018, Krašovec began competing as a junior.
 In May, she competed at the International Tournament Guadalajara, where she qualified to two apparatus finals.
 She won a silver medal behind Lala Kramarenko in the ribbon final and placed 5th in the clubs final.
 In June, she competed in the Junior European Championships, also held in Guadalajara, where she and her teammate Ivona Vukićević placed 15th in the tam competition together with the Slovenian senior group.
-She placed 8th in the all-around with a score of 56.750 and placed 19th in the ball and clubs qualifications, 28th with ribbon and 31st in the hoop qualifications.
+Krašovec placed 8th in the all-around with a score of 56.750 and placed 19th in the ball and clubs qualifications, 28th with ribbon and 31st in the hoop qualifications.
 Shortly after that, she became the 2018 Slovenian Junior all-around champion and also won all four apparatus finals.

-In 2019, she competed in the International Tournament Sofia Cup, where she placed 4th in the all-around and qualified to the rope, ball and clubs finals.
+In 2019, Krašovec competed in the International Tournament Sofia Cup, where she placed 4th in the all-around and qualified to the rope, ball and clubs finals.
 In May, she defended her junior national champion titles, winning all five gold medals.
 Krašovec represented Slovenia at the 2019 Junior World Championships in Moscow, Russia in July.
 She also competed at the 2019 Mediterranean Junior Championships in Cagliari, Italy, where she won a bronze medal in the ribbon final and finished 6th in the team competition with Ivona Vukićević.